 My thanks to Penny Boumelha, Zannah Doan, Margaret Gibb & Paul Wolf for their support and suggestions as the site was emerging.

 Thanks to lord Devon for giving the site a warm welcome and encouraging me to continue, and to Felicity Harper for introducing me to the Powderham Archive and tracking material on William’s life, and to the Courtenay Society for granting me honorary life membership.

-Thanks also to Sarah More and St. John Courtenay III for sharing their research into William’s time in America, as well as thanks for their help to: staff at the Bodleian Libraries (Sam Lindley), Kent Archives (Jonathan Barker, Lara Joffe), Westminster’s Parliamentary Archives (Emily Bourne, Richard Ward) and Westminster School Archives (Elizabeth Wells).
+Thanks also to members of the Courtenay Society who have generously agreed to share findings from their research into William’s time in America, as well as thanks for their help to: staff at the Bodleian Libraries (Sam Lindley), Kent Archives Service, Westminster’s Parliamentary Archives (Emily Bourne, Richard Ward) and Westminster School Archives (Elizabeth Wells).